AIforGoodSimulator/_starter/README.md

 # _starter
 New starter pack and project overview

-# Hack from home
+# Hack from home AI for Good Simulator
-# AI for Good Simulator – Starter Pack
+Starter Pack
+Content
+* Executive summary
+* Welcome!
+* What we will do

 # Executive summary
 Deutsche Bank will help model COVID-19